Non-Commissioned Officer in Charge

 The designation Noncommissioned Officer in Charge, usually abbreviated to NCOIC (or NCO I/C), signifies an individual in the enlisted ranks of a military unit who has limited command authority over others in the unit.

-An example would be a squad leader who may have 6-12 people under his or her command.
-Another might be a platoon sergeant who can have 45-70 people under his or her command.
+An example would be a squad leader who may have 6-12 people under their command.
+Another might be a platoon sergeant who can have 45-70 people under their command.

 Generally, an NCOIC is both an administrative leader as well as a combat leader.

 Only NCOs and SNCOs may serve as NCOICs.
 In the United States Air Force enlisted members in the grades of E-1 through E-4 cannot hold the position or title of NCOIC until promoted to the grade of E-5 and above.